Glenwood School Plan

 Our literacy goal is to promote the implementation of the Science of Reading for all learners, beginning with Kindergarten to Grade 2 students.
 This will strengthen learner-centered approaches that build on the unique needs of all students including multilingual leaders, indigenous and neurodiverse students.
 We will use authentic assessment that informs teaching practices to ensure accurate reporting to parents as well as the routine use of early screening measures to provide proactive interventions when students first enter school and to continually monitor a student’s progress.
 We strive to strengthen parent – school connections through joint literacy activities and learning opportunities.

-• The creation of family resources to support the development of literacy skills in the home.
-This will be done by creating age-appropriate suggestion as to how a guardians can help a child develop literacy skills and provide resources to do this.
+- The creation of family resources to support the development of literacy skills in the home.

-• Put on a Family Literacy Night to bring together families and professionals to promote the principles of good literacy support and instruction with a “family” lens.
-(This will support #1)
+- A Family Literacy Night that brought together families and professionals to promote the principles of good literacy support and instruction with a “family” lens.

 Diversity, Equity, Inclusion and Anti-Racist education